 Before approving any travel involving driving an automobile,

 validate that the person requesting travel is Qualified to drive under

 Ensure that any and all accidents that occur while conducting

-university business are reported promptly (within 48 hours).
+university business are reported promptly (within 48 business hours (2 business days)).

 Benefits of the Program

 Employees who comply with the Driver Safety Program receive the